pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 }
 ```

 This minimal implementation of the `Doctor` type satisfies the scheduling `Bounded Context`.
-It is no more than a reference type. `Doctor` and other similar types, `Patient`, `Room`, etc., are all organized into this folder called `SyncedAggregates`.
+It is no more than a reference entity. `Doctor` and other similar types, `Patient`, `Room`, etc., are all organized into this folder called `SyncedAggregates`.

 ![image](https://user-images.githubusercontent.com/34960418/211829814-9c1392ee-847e-444e-9852-7d44771f9226.png)